ygrepo/MutaPLM/README.md

 ## MutaPLM

-This the the implementation code for **MutaPLM: rotein Language Modeling for Mutation Explanation and Engineering.**
+This the the official repository for the NeurIPS 2024 paper [MutaPLM: Protein Language Modeling for Mutation Explanation and Engineering](https://arxiv.org/abs/2410.22949).

 #### Requirements